-Although not administered by the Conservation Commission, there are two wetland-related zoning laws you should be aware of:
+Although they are not administered by the Conservation Commission, there are two wetland-related zoning laws in Weston that applicants should also be aware of:

 - The Wetland and Flood Plain District map (PDF) may be obtained in the Town Clerk’s Office at Town Hall for the cost of $20; note that the Zoning District is different from the vegetated wetland boundary, which is defined by the Massachusetts General Laws, Chapter 131, Section 40

 - The Aquifer Protection Overlay District (PDF) (Zoning By-Law Section V-H)